 Welcome!
 I am glad that you are here.
-I invite you to subscribe & follow me on Pinterest, G+, Twitter, Facebook.
+I invite you to follow me on Pinterest, G+, Twitter, Facebook.

-It's January and I always started back to our homeschooling routine with a fun hands-on learning project.
+It's curriculum search time and I always started back to our homeschooling routine with a fun hands-on learning project.
 Each year, when my daughter was young, we spent at least one day a week working on a hands on project that she chose for herself.

-My 2e daughter learned so much from doing hands-on projects in our homeschool, especially during the cold winter months, when it was too chilly to play outside.
+My 2e daughter learned so much from doing hands-on projects in our homeschool, especially during the fall and the cold winter months, when it was too chilly to play outside.
 It was nice and cozy inside when my daughter had a fun project to do.

 And she loved doing these projects!
 At the same time, doing hands-on learning taught her so much, and with her ADHD tendencies, we saw improved attention span, concentration, attention to task, and more.
 And doing these activities or kits together made wonderful memories, too.